Cloud-Foundations/Dominator/cmd/installer/README.md

 some time for the links to become stable before active link detection is performed.

+### Load configuration

-If the `config.json` file is not present, a DHCP request is issued to discover the IP address for the machine and the address of a TFTP server from where it will fetch configuration data.
+If the `config.json` file is not present, a DHCP request is issued to discover the IP address for the machine and the address of a TFTP server from where it may fetch configuration data.
 The primary network interface is configured based on the DHCP response.
-The configuration files are downloaded from the TFTP server.
+By default, the configuration files are downloaded from the TFTP server.

+If the `-configurationLoader` option is specified then the specified programme is run instead of fetching the configuration files from the TFTP server.
+This allows you to integrate into an existing system for publishing configuration data and converting to the format that the *installer* expects.
+The following command-line arguments will be provided:
+1. The name of the directory where to write the configuration files
+2. The name of the active (configured) network interface

 ### Configure storage
 The storage devices are discovered and the image (without objects) is downloaded